Cognigy/Documentation/docs/ai/analyze/goals-and-tasks/goals.md

 - **Track user interactions**.
 Monitor specific user interactions during conversations to ensure they align with your business objectives.
 - **Monitor different goals and their steps**.
 Track different goals and their corresponding steps to get a comprehensive view of the user journey within conversations.
 - **Measure business value**.
 Goals are linked to business metrics, allowing you to assess the value of AI Agents in achieving key business objectives.
-Tracking metrics such as time and cost savings for each completed goal and step provides a detailed view of the AI Agent's performance.
+Tracking metrics such as time and money for each completed goal and step provides a detailed view of the AI Agent's performance.
 - **Gain valuable insights**.
 Measure how effectively your AI Agent conversations achieve business objectives and optimize AI Agents to improve performance and user satisfaction.

 ## Prerequisites